 Major infrastructure project will help Winsford Industrial Estate thrive and create jobs

-1 June 2020Cheshire West and Chester Council and Public Sector Plc’s “Build & Thrive” partnership has appointed civil engineering contractor A E Yates Ltd to deliver the £5m first phase package of infrastructure work to continue the expansion of the town’s successful industrial estate.
-The works will include building new roads and landscaping at the estate.
+30 November 2021Cheshire West and Chester Council and Public Sector Plc’s “Build & Thrive” partnership is celebrating the completion of the first phase of £5m infrastructure work to continue the expansion of the town’s successful Winsford Industrial Estate.

 The project is part of a five-year vision for Winsford Industrial Estate, which will create up to 1,260 jobs and deliver just over 460,000 sq ft of new commercial space on land next to the existing site.

 Councillor Richard Beacham, Cabinet Member for Inclusive Growth, Economy and Regeneration, said: “As we come out of the pandemic and the jobs market continues to show signs of growth, it is important that there are more employment opportunities close to home for the people of Winsford and across our borough."

 “The completion of phase one of Winsford Industrial Estate marks the end of the first part of our expansion plans.
 The estate is ideally located in the region, with access to the major road and rail network.
 This latest expansion will help it become an even more significant location for people looking for good jobs in emerging industries, now and in the future.”

 Chair of Cheshire and Warrington LEP, Clare Hayward, said: “By investing in the expansion of Winsford Industrial Estate we are both helping to support the creation of good jobs for local people and also economic growth which will benefit all of Cheshire and Warrington.

 “We are determined to use Local Growth Funding to produce sustainable growth and make a real difference to people and businesses here in Cheshire and Warrington.
 Supporting new infrastructure at the industrial estate will help to do this and I look forward to seeing this project thrive and continue to grow.”